CoughDrop/permissable/README.md

-Permissions helper gem, used by multiple CoughDrop libraries
+Permissions helper gem, used by multiple CoughDrop libraries.
+Expects a Redis backend to be available for caching purposes.

+LICENSE: MIT